taowa/pubkeys/README.md

 05 50 c9 cc 82 92 1a 34 95 a2 08 a1 e8 ab 36 11 31
 0b 08 b1 92 d0 a2 e2 1e 81 42 a3 d6 35 c7 92 56

+# Signal
+My portion of my Signal safety numbers is:

+31022 88968 06412 09527 43780 76098

+It should appear either at the beginning or the middle of the safety number shown by the app.
+Your portion will make up the other half.